felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.15.1-dev.4 =
+= 1.15.1-dev.5 =

 (2017/06/28) Renamed the Schema type for the Product itemOffered property from IndividualProduct to ProductModel.
+Renamed the "hasPart" property for collection / profile / search / blog pages to "mentions".

 = 1.15.0 =